3 Reasons Why You Should

 1. Mammograms Identify Breast Cancers Early

 A mammogram is a cancer screening tool that uses imaging to detect areas of potentially abnormal breast tissue.
 When you have a mammogram each year, doctors can compare the images to identify small changes in your breast tissue from one year to the next.
-This helps them identify suspected breast cancers early.
+This helps them find suspected breast cancers early.
 Early diagnosis leads to early treatment, which can improve a woman’s chances of survival.

 Mammogram Age Guidelines

-Premier Diagnostic Imaging supports the recommendation of the American College of Radiology, the Society of Breast Imaging and the National Comprehensive Cancer Network that all women receive an annual mammogram beginning at age 40.
+Premier Diagnostic Imaging supports the recommendation of the American College of Radiology, the Society of Breast Imaging and the National Comprehensive Cancer Network that all women get an annual mammogram beginning at age 40.

 However, many factors can impact your individual need for earlier or more frequent mammogram screenings.
 In particular, you should discuss mammograms with your doctor if you have a family history of breast cancer.
 Breast cancer screening schedules should be highly individualized to meet your personal health needs.